GEMMA WILLIAMS.

 fashion writer. curator. china consultant.
 LONDON.

-china: from objects to ephemera experiences.
+china: from objects to ephemeral experiences.

 Annie Ernaux’s The Years documents the latter half of the twentieth century through collective memory.
 Winner of the Pulitzer Prize, the novel speaks in terms—not of I have—but rather we.
 What we, together, remember, hope for, desire.
 It is told as much through speech and sound as it is through objects: the physicality of photographs, LPs—things.